A Mission on Climate Neutral and Smart Cities

-In January 2020, the key elements of the Mission were further discussed in a Smart Cities working group meeting dedicated to the mission.
+In January 2020, the key elements of the Mission were further discussed in a Smart Cities working group meeting dedicated to the subject.
 The Smart Cities, Transport, Energy and Climate Change working group leaders continued to work on the ERRIN contribution and invited the wider ERRIN membership to share their feedback on the Mission.
 This work has resulted in an ERRIN contribution, which provides recommendations in relation to the ambitions, financing, selection process and set up of the Mission and makes practical suggestions on its implementation.

 Some of the key elements highlighted by ERRIN include:

 The ecosystem approach.
 This approach supports the inclusion and collaboration of all actors at local level, including administrations, the private sector, knowledge providers, and most notably, the citizens.
 The local administrations cannot reach the climate neutrality alone, but rather take a facilitator role and ensure the involvement of industry, academia and civil society towards a common goal.